apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 	}

 The `_id` is the cluster node id of the node, which is the last part of the revision id.
-The `leaseEnd` is updated once per minute by running cluster nodes.
+The `leaseEnd` is updated every ten seconds by running cluster nodes.
 It is the number of milliseconds since 1970.
 The `instance` is the current working directory.
 The `machine` is the lowest number of the network addresses,